arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusQueues/HOL.md

 ## Next Steps ##

 To learn more about **Service Bus Queues**, please refer to the following articles which expand on the technologies explained in this lab:

+**Technical Reference**

+This is a list of articles that expands the information on the technologies explained on this lab:

+- [Windows Azure Queues and Windows Azure Service Bus Queues - Compared and Contrasted](http://msdn.microsoft.com/en-us/library/windowsazure/hh767287.aspx): This article analyzes the differences and similarities between the two types of queues offered by Windows Azure today: Windows Azure Queues and Windows Azure Service Bus Queues.
+By using this information, you can compare and contrast the respective technologies and be able to make a more informed decision about which solution best meets your needs.

+- [Service Bus Queues, Topics, and Subscriptions](http://msdn.microsoft.com/en-us/library/windowsazure/hh367516.aspx): The new release of the Windows Azure Service Bus adds a set of cloud-based, message-oriented-middleware technologies including reliable message queuing and durable publish/subscribe messaging.
+These “brokered” messaging capabilities can be thought of as asynchronous, or decoupled messaging features that support publish-subscribe, temporal decoupling, and load balancing scenarios using the Service Bus messaging fabric.

+- [How to Manage Service Bus Messaging Entities](http://www.windowsazure.com/en-us/documentation/articles/service-bus-manage-message-entities/): This topic describes how to create and manage your Service Bus entities using the Windows Azure Management Portal.
+You can use the portal to create new service namespaces or messaging entities (queues, topics, or subscriptions).
+You can also delete entities, or change the status of entities.

+**Development**

+This is a list of developer-oriented articles related to Windows Azure Web Sites:

 - [How to Use Service Bus Queues](https://www.windowsazure.com/en-us/documentation/articles/service-bus-dotnet-how-to-use-queues/): This guide will show you how to use Service Bus queues.
 The samples are written in C# and use the .NET API.
 The scenarios covered include creating queues, sending and receiving messages, and deleting queues.